 Liquidity risk is the risk that the Company is not able to meet its financial obligations when they fall due.
-The company does not believe it has significant liquidity risk.
-In April 2017, the Company completed a unit private placement financing for CAD \$700, which was approximately \$522.
-As of December 31, 2018, the Company did not have any debt outstanding and reported cash inflows from operations.
-See discussion of the financing activities at Note 14.
+The Company does not believe it has significant liquidity risk.
+As of December 31, 2019, the Company did not have any debt outstanding and reported cash inflows from operations.